-The LEEBIO™ process extracts the main constituents of lignocellulosic biomass, namely cellulose, lignin, hemicelluloses and silica
+The LEEBio™ process extracts the main constituents of lignocellulosic biomass: cellulose, lignin, hemicelluloses and silica as high-value products

-These are products of non-fossil origin, renewable and they will be introduced directly into industrial sectors without changing the existing equipment
+These products are renewable and safe.
+They can be introduced into industrial sectors without changing the existing technologies infrastructures

 CELLULOSE – LEECELL™

 It is extracted as an unbleached pulp able to integrate current pulp & paper industries without undesirable effluents.

 It is a source of fermentable sugars (glucose) for the production of low-carbon Biofuels.

 This cellulose pulp can be converted into a clean and renewable synthesis gas that can be industrially transformed into existing fuels such as Kerosene, Diesel, Methanol & Hydrogen